New to travelling to New Zealand? Here's some commonly asked questions (and answers).

 Normally there's subtropical summer days in the far north and below zero temperatures in the winter down south.
 You will notice a decrease in temperature the more south you travel; January and February are the warmest months with July being the coldest month of the year.
 Find out about weather in NZ here.

-Under the World Health Organisation, there are no vaccination requirements for any international travellers coming to New Zealand.
-Find out more here.
+Under the World Health Organisation, there are no general vaccination requirements for any international travellers coming to New Zealand.
+Find out more on general vaccine requirements here and more on Covid-19 vaccination requirements here.

 If you don't want the expense of roaming.
 It’s best to purchase a local SIM card from one of New Zealand’s four main providers; Spark, 2 Degrees, Vodafone and Skinny.
 They can be purchased from international airports or from stores across New Zealand.